jaskirat-26/Data-Analysis-Dashboard/README.md

   4. Subsequently I imported the data into Power BI.
 I then performed the following ETL(Extract|Transform|Load) operations:
      4a.
 I deleted the duplicate records.
      4b.
 Then I went ahead and converted USD to INR without using any currency table and formed a new attribute called normalised currency.
-  5. I then proceeded towards making a dashboard in which I included the following functionalities:
+  5. I then proceeded towards making a dashboard in which I made two pages which included the overview and a detailed analysis of the revenue.
-     5a.
-Sales quantity and Revenue Records.
-     5b.
-Line Chart plotting the revenue as a function of time 5c.
-Bar Graphs represting Revenue by Markets_Name, Revenue by Customer_name, Sales_Qty by Product_code 5d.
-Pie Chart visualising Revenue earned by top 5 Products.